krlu/AutoJson/README.md

 ```
 You can save the above string to a JSON file, then read from said file to recover the string.\
 Finally, you can deserialize back to a `ConstructionSite` with the code below.\
 Note: You must specify the package where the subTypes live.
+In this case we put all java classes in the `example1` package\
-This code still breaks if your subtypes are in different packages
+This code still breaks if your subtypes are in different packages.
 ```
 import autojson.core
 import example1.ConstructionSite
-val csFromJson: ConstructionSite = AutoSerializer.jsonToObject(gtString, classOf[ConstructionSite], packageName = "example1")
+val csFromJson: ConstructionSite = AutoSerializer.jsonToObject(csJsonString, classOf[ConstructionSite], packageName = "example1")
 ```

 ## Scala Example